 English's "Letter to the Editor of the Literary World" is his attempt to disassociate himself with the Bohemians at Pfaff's.
 English states, "I was not a member of such an association, nor have I been connected with any social club in New York -- except, for a short time, with the Author's; nor was I ever in Pfaaf's, or Pfaff's, in my life.
 I am not quite sure where it was" (202).

 English dissociates himself from Sothern, Clark, Butler, and Mackenzie.
-This letter was written as a reponse to "Our New York."[pages:202]
+This letter was written as a response to "Our New York Letter," published in The Literary World 20 February 1886.[pages:202]

 Gunn describes a visit to English "Returned to Fort Lee by a woody road and visited Dunn English, whom we found in the bosom of his family.
 He showed us pictures, took a brief stroll with us, to point out historic localities and dismissed us by the 5 o'clock boat, which was heavilyfreighted with passengers.
 Among them we found our Coitville hostess, Mrs. Brough, and her two guests" (6).